stevenovak123/learndocs/docs/DSA/Tree.md

   - Dequeue a node from the queue and push the value of the node into the variable that stores the nodes
   - If there is a left property on the dequeued node - add it to the queue.
   - if there is a right property on the dequeued node - add it to the queue.
-- Return the variable taht is storing values.
+- Return the variable that is storing values.

 ### Depth First Search (DFS)